This classic question is one that often has candidates on the back foot. But is has no right to if they have prepared properly.

 Before you apply – how to track down the information you need

-Steve Rodgers reveals that he uses the question about suitability ‘to determine the level of research a candidate has conducted into the role’.
-He too stresses the importance of thoroughly reading the job description and person specification, as ‘in order to respond effectively candidates must have understood the position in terms of the qualifications, skills, experience and competences relating to it’.
+Steve Rodgers reveals that he too uses the question about suitability ‘to determine the level of research a candidate has conducted into the role’.
+He stresses the importance of thoroughly reading the job description and person specification, as ‘in order to respond effectively candidates must have understood the position in terms of the qualifications, skills, experience and competences relating to it’.

 Steve encourages graduates to request these if they are not readily available but advises: ‘If they cannot be provided then candidates should review the advertisement, which will carry elements of both the job description and person specification.’
 If competencies are not listed for the particular job in question, Steve suggests: ‘See if the employer has a values statement or competency framework and match your examples to that.
 If there is no competency framework then you can all but guarantee that teamwork, communication skills, organising and planning, problem solving, decision making and self-development are competences that any employer would love a candidate to demonstrate!’

-Before you apply – deepen your understanding
+Before you apply – deepen your understanding of the IT graduate role

 - How much of your working day will be spent working alone, and how much interacting with others?